Spatial Audio Summer Workshop

 (40’x80’x60’; 300m2, 20m high) with 186-channel Wave Field Synthesis Array and 20-channel Ambisonic array.

 Participants should be composers, audio engineers, or programmers with interest in multi-channel composition.
 Experience with MAX is recommended.
-If you do not have any MAX experience, please contact us.

 WHAT TO BRING